caxerx/twitter-image-redirect-scheduler/README.md

+# TIRS

+Schedule twitter image to telegram channel every 3 hours.

-# TODO
+## TODO

-- Move file access to a separate module
 - Add a way to specify the path to the file